Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Methodology

-\paragraph{Camera Setup.} Our envisioned camera setup for tomorrow's OR (as shown in Figure \ref{fig:camera_setup}) consists of multiple static and mobile cameras, the latter in the form of AR head-mounted devices (\acs{hmd}s) that are worn by the surgeons.
-We place four \ac{ak} cameras (Microsoft Corporation, Redmond, WA, USA) around the surgical site, while a fifth \ac{ak} camera captures a bird-eye-view from the operating table, similar to the perspective of a camera integrated into overhead OR lights.
-In addition, two \ac{hl} devices capture the egocentric perspectives of the operating surgeon and an assistant.
+Our envisioned camera setup for a next-generation operating room (as shown in \cref{fig:mvpsp-example-frames,fig:camera_setup}) consists of multiple static and mobile cameras, the latter in the form of \acl{ar} \acp{hmd} that are worn by the surgeons.
+We place four \acl{ak} cameras (Microsoft Corporation, Redmond, WA, USA) around the surgical site, while a fifth \acl{ak} camera captures a bird-eye-view of the operating table, similar to the perspective of a camera integrated into overhead OR lights.
+In addition, two \acl{hl} (\acs{hl}, Microsoft Corporation, Redmond, WA, USA) devices capture the egocentric perspectives of the operating surgeon and an assistant, and provide hand pose and eye gaze information.